rev-net/memo/pitch.md

 We're calling on partners who believe in a revenue-forward version of the open internet to join the $REV network.

+## Pitch to investors

+We encourage investors to participate directly in the $REV revnet from their favorite EVM chain, see [below](#rev) for details.
+The first 90 days of revnet will favor grassroots investors.

+For those investors who prefer interacting with a corporation in fiat instead of accessing $REV directly, RRG can facilitate access while also charging a 1% management fee per year of management, paid in $REV.

 ## Revnet Research Group (RRG)

 We'll use an LLC named Revnet Research Group (RRG) to support the revnet ecosystem and help it interface with conventional tech and finance sectors.